srishhk/Sentiment-Analysis-on-Tweets/README.md

 # Sentiment-Analysis-on-Tweets

-✅ Twitter Sentiment Analysis using R
+✅ Sentiment Analysis on Tweets using R

 This project involves retrieving tweets through the Twitter API and performing sentiment analysis to categorize them as positive, negative, or neutral.
 The approach used is based on a lexical method that relies on predefined word lists.

 📦 Requirements
-To run this project successfully, you’ll need:
+1. To run this project successfully, you’ll need:

-R (preferably version 4.0 or above)
+2. R (preferably version 4.0 or above)

-A Twitter Developer account with OAuth 1.0a credentials (API Key, API Secret Key, Access Token, and Access Token Secret)
+3. A Twitter Developer account with OAuth 1.0a credentials (API Key, API Secret Key, Access Token, and Access Token Secret)

 📚 Required R Packages
 The analysis uses several R packages for data extraction, text preprocessing, and visualization:

-rtweet – for Twitter API access
+1. rtweet – for Twitter API access

-stringr – for text manipulation
+2. stringr – for text manipulation

-ggplot2, reshape2, gridExtra – for visualization
+3. ggplot2, reshape2, gridExtra – for visualization

-tm, wordcloud – for text mining and word clouds
+4. tm, wordcloud – for text mining and word clouds

-plyr, dplyr – for data handling and transformation
+5. plyr, dplyr – for data handling and transformation

-textclean, tidytext – for enhanced text cleaning
+6. textclean, tidytext – for enhanced text cleaning

-httr – for resolving token and authentication issues
+7. httr – for resolving token and authentication issues

-sentimentr – (optional) for more nuanced sentiment analysis
+8. sentimentr – (optional)

 ⚙️ How to Run the Project

 🔹 Single File Execution
 To quickly execute the entire sentiment analysis pipeline, use: